 All these ingredients use their medicinal properties to provide you with the focus and strength necessary to do high-intensity workouts with less fatigue and injuries.

-It is a bad idea to take pre-workout twice a day not just because of the amount of caffeine it consists of or it can be harmful to your health but it can also make you addicted which can cost you in a long term.
-But it also depends on the amount of pre-workout you are taking at a time, & what other ingredients does it contain.
+You should not take pre-workout twice a day not just because the amount of caffeine it consists of or it can be harmful to your health but it can also make you addicted which can cost you in a long term.
+You can only take it twice only if you are not overdosing it.

 Your body will get addicted to caffeine and it can make you weak, an overdose of caffeine in any form can harm the body, let’s compare a few situations to check if an overdose of pre-workout is safe or not.